 During lockdown, FED and Beachcomber hotels joined the solidarity movement to donate food packs to vulnerable families.
-South-West and South-East regions.
+Distribution was carried out by FED regional committee members, Beachcomber Artisans and NGOs in villages of the North, South-West and South-East regions.